Affine extended weak order is a lattice: Preliminaries

 \item $B$ is \newword{separable in $X$} if there is a dual vector $\theta\in \Vd$ such that $B= \{\alpha\in X : \langle \theta, \alpha\rangle < 0\}$ and $X\setminus B = \{ \alpha\in X : \langle \theta, \alpha \rangle > 0 \}.$ \end{itemize} We have the immediate implications shown in Figure~\ref{fig:Implications}.

 If $X$ is finite, then Farkas' lemma (see, e.g., \cite{StoerJosef2012}) states that weakly separable implies separable.
 For infinite $X$, the hyperplane separation theorem \cite{StoerJosef2012} states that for any weakly separable $B$, there is some nonzero functional $\theta\in \Vd$ such that $\langle \theta, \alpha \rangle \leq 0$ for all $\alpha\in B$ and such that $\langle \theta, \alpha\rangle \geq 0$ for all $\alpha\in X\setminus B$.
-See \cite{Berlin2013,Hohlweg2016} for more comparisons between these definitions and examples distinguishing them (note that their separable is our weakly separable).
+See \cite{Berlin2013,Hohlweg2016} for more comparisons between these definitions and examples distinguishing them (note that their ``separable'' is our ``weakly separable'').
+We say that $X$ is \newword{clean} if every biclosed set in $X$ is also weakly separable.
+The implications of cleanliness are shown in \Cref{fig:Implications}.
+See \Cref{sec:clean} for more discussion.